Twitter censors tweets critical of India's COVID response | DW | 25.04.2021

-Twitter on Saturday said it took down dozens of tweets in India that were critical of Delhi's recent pandemic response, as a second wave of COVID infections continues to bring the country's healthcare system to its knees.
+Twitter on Saturday said it took down dozens of tweets in India that were critical of the Indian government's recent pandemic response, as a second wave of COVID infections continues to bring the country's healthcare system to its knees.

 Over 20 tweets, some from local lawmakers, were reportedly withheld from public view in India in response to a notice by the central government to the social media giant.